luxfi/docs/docs/nodes/run/with-installer/preparing-your-environment.md

 sidebar_position: 0
 ---

-# Run an Lux Node Using the Install Script
+# Run a Lux Node Using the Install Script

 We have a shell (bash) script that installs Luxd on your computer.
 This script sets up full, running node in a matter of minutes with minimal user input